ik9999/popupsearch/README.md

 If one installation method doesnt work for you - you can try another.
 If both methods dont work, you can google solutions (Google Chrome makes it harder to use non-webstore plugins with every version) or use [Chromium Browser](https://www.google.com/search?q=download+chromium) / [ungoogled-chromium](https://ungoogled-software.github.io/ungoogled-chromium-binaries/).

-You can report bugs by creating [the issue](https://github.com/ik9999/popupsearch/issues) or by email: q@eqw.me
+You can report bugs by creating [the issue](https://github.com/ik9999/popupsearch/issues)

 ## Usage